farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > After the first session or two, you will have a better idea of who your character is, so finding those details later is totally fine.
 >
-> But if you want some help in fleshing out your characters, you can always use the free [Fari Story Builder](https://fari.app/story-builder) to get the inspiration flowing again!
+> But if you want some help in fleshing out your characters, you can always use the free [Fari Story Builder](https://fari.app/story-builder) to get the inspiration flowing!
 > ![](https://gyazo.com/5b5e8bf5924e020ea2bc0926103a20f2.gif)

 ## Actions